agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

 Reasonable attempt.
-But remember that each await is resolved in sequential blocking order.
+But remember that each await is resolved in sequential blocking order?
 In the function above, we will always be scraping 1 page at a time.
 The `await`ed `scrapePage` resolves, then is `push`ed into the results, and then the loop repeats.
 This is fine for a few hundred pages, but could be improved given 5,000+ web pages.
 Can we make it better, faster, and more functional?
 Loading web pages is asynchronous I/O.  We could open many pages at once to improve CPU utilization as we wait for other page requests to resolve:

 ```typescript
 const scrapePages = async (browser: Browser, urls: string[]) => {